farcaster-project/RFCs/architecture.md

 After each transition the swap state SHOULD be saved on disk.
 The daemon SHOULD be able to start with a given state and a given recipe.
 By ensuring that daemon outputs can be replayed safely, like jobs, the work already performed since the last saved state can be replayed safely.

+### Recovery from saved state between components
+#### Inter-daemon
+Daemon to Daemon communication MUST have a mechanism to reconnect and safely and gracefully recover from the latest saved state.
+This is the most critical recovery of the protocol as recovering to the wrong state MAY permit counter-party to steal funds.

+#### Client-Daemon
+Both Daemon and Client MUST implement mechanisms to restablish their connection and safely recover from a previously saved state.

+#### Syncer-Daemon
+Daemon MUST implement mechanisms to reconnect to Syncer and safely recover from its previously saved state and from the extra information queried from Syncer about events while Daemon was disconnected.